 A day in Rishikesh, the city bathed by the Ganges at the foot of the Himalayas

-We went on a trip to Rishikesh from New Delhi.
+We went on a trip to Rishikesh from New Delhi in our Travel Route for Northern India.
 Rishikesh is a sacred city located 230 km northeast of New Delhi.
 It is considered the world capital of yoga and meditation, but also “The Gateway of the Himalayas“.

 This city became internationally famous after the Beatles attended a Transcendental Meditation course in 1968.
 Ringo Starr stayed 10 days, Paul McCartney a month and Lennon and Harrison a total of 6 weeks.
 After that, many people interested in learning meditation came to Rishikesh.
 The city gradually became a spiritual destination.